Mughal architecture: Badshahi Mosque

 The Badshahi Mosque in Lahore, Pakistan, was commissioned by the sixth Mughal Emperor Aurangzeb.
 Constructed between 1673 and 1674, it is the largest Mughal mosque and the last of the imperial mosques to be built.
 The mosque is adjacent to the Lahore Fort and is the last in the series of congregational mosques in red sandstone.
 The red sandstone of the walls contrasts with the white marble of the domes and the subtle intarsia decoration.
 Aurangzeb's mosque's architectural plan is similar to that of his father, Shah Jahan, the Jama Masjid in Delhi; though it is much larger.
 It also functions as an idgah.
 The courtyard which spreads over 276,000 square feet, can accommodate one hundred thousand worshippers; ten thousand can be accommodated inside the mosque.
 The minarets are 196 ft tall.
 The Mosque is one of the most famous Mughal structures but suffered greatly under the reign of Maharaja Ranjit Singh.
 In 1993, the Government of Pakistan included the Badshahi Mosque in the tentative list for UNESCO World Heritage Site.

 Additional monuments

 Additional monuments from this period are associated with women from Aurangzeb's imperial family.
-The construction of the elegant Zinat al-Masjid in Daryaganj was overseen by Aurangzeb's second daughter Zinat-al-Nissa.
+The construction of the elegant Zeenat-ul-Masajid in Daryaganj was overseen by Aurangzeb's second daughter Zinat-al-Nissa.
 Aurangzeb's sister Roshan-Ara who died in 1671.
 The tomb of Roshanara Begum and the garden surrounding it were neglected for a long time and are now in an advanced state of decay.